The results are in from a major industry-led study into declining potato yields launched six years ago. Here’s what was revealed.

-Identifying obstacles limiting potato yields is part of the answer, and was the primary objective of a major five-year research project conducted in New Brunswick, Prince Edward Island and Manitoba, which wrapped up last year.
+Identifying obstacles limiting potato yields is part of the answer, and was the primary objective of a major five-year research project conducted in New Brunswick, Prince Edward Island and Manitoba.

 Project partners in the industry-led study included McCain Foods Canada, Agriculture and Agri-Food Canada, Potatoes New Brunswick, P.E.I.
 Potato Board, Manitoba Horticulture Productivity Enhancement Centre, University of Manitoba, Nova Scotia’s Dalhousie University,and the Institut National de la Recherche Scientifique in Quebec.

 Bernie Zebarth, a research scientist at AAFC’s Fredericton Research and Development Centre, who retired last May, was the science lead for the project.
 He says the study concluded better cropping systems and good agronomic practices that both build soil quality and suppress soil-borne pathogens can be instrumental in improving potato yields.

 “The goal was, can we figure out what’s limiting yield and can we overcome it?
 We went into it thinking that it was probably a soil quality problem … and we did find evidence of that,” Zebarth says.